The two out of three property in ind-categories and a convenient model category of spaces: Preliminaries: homotopy theory in ind-categories

-\begin{define} Let $\mcal{C}$ be a category and let $M$ be a class of morphisms in $\mcal{C}$. \begin{enumerate} \item We denote by $\R(M)$ the class of morphisms in $\mcal{C}$ that are retracts of morphisms in $M$.
-Note that $\R(\R(M))=\R(M)$. \item We denote by $M^{\perp}$ (resp. ${}^{\perp}M$) the class of morphisms in $\mcal{C}$ having the right (resp. left) lifting property with respect to all the morphisms in $M$. \item We denote by $\Lw^{\cong}(M)$ the class of morphisms in $\Pro(\mcal{C})$ that are \textbf{isomorphic} to a morphism that comes from a natural transformation which is a levelwise $M$-map. \item If $\cC$ has finite limits, we denote by $\Sp^{\cong}(M)$ the class of morphisms in $\Pro(\mcal{C})$ that are \textbf{isomorphic} to a morphism that comes from a natural transformation which is a special $M$-map. \end{enumerate} \end{define}
+We denote by $\R(M)$ the class of morphisms in $\mcal{C}$ that are retracts of morphisms in $M$.
+We denote by $M^{\perp}$ (resp. ${}^{\perp}M$) the class of morphisms in $\mcal{C}$ having the right (resp. left) lifting property with respect to all the morphisms in $M$.

+We denote by $\Lw^{\cong}(M)$ the class of morphisms in $\Ind(\mcal{C})$ that are \textbf{isomorphic} to a morphism that comes from a natural transformation which is a levelwise $M$-map.
+The maps in $\Lw^{\cong}(\cW)$ are called \emph{essentially levelwise weak equivalences} by Isaksen \cite{Isa}.
+We denote by $\coSp^{\cong}(M)$ the class of morphisms in $\Ind(\mcal{C})$ that are \textbf{isomorphic} to a morphism that comes from a natural transformation which is a cospecial $M$-map.